Updated on 06/13/2019 to reflect Affinity Publisher’s official release date on 06/19/2019.

 ❌ Limited instructional documentation.

-❌ Lacks hyperlink capability currently.4This is a pretty big nay for the professionals hoping to move away from other desktop publishing software, and is one of the biggest complaints I’ve seen within the beta tester feedback forum.
+Lacks hyperlink capability currently.4This is a pretty big nay for the professionals hoping to move away from other desktop publishing software, and is one of the biggest complaints I’ve seen within the beta tester feedback forum.
+Hyperlinking is now built into the software, and it’s fabulous—Publisher even seems to remember a large number of the hyperlinks, so if you have particular sites you need to reference often in digital documents, it’s fantastic!

 Overall, I’m still loving Affinity Publisher as an alternative to the pricier desktop publishing software out there, and I expect I’ll purchase it when they release the true version.
 Well-established professionals, however, are less likely to make the switch to #TeamAffinity until certain kinks are worked out, but